 Vanilla

-Also, use the highest quality vanilla you can find.
-While some people don't include this in their recipes, salt goes well with vanilla and sugar, so include it in this recipe as well.
+While some people don't include salt in their recipes, some salt goes well with vanilla and sugar.
+So, we include it in our recipe.

 Cooking Tips